emilypmendez/emilypmendez.github.io-old-portfolio/_posts/2017-01-30-Proving-my-worth-to-other-companies.md

 ---
 published: true
 ---
-## How can I prove my skills to the people that need to hire me?
+### How do I prove my skills to the people that need to hire me?

-This is the question I asked myself when I knew that I would become a self taught web developer.
+This is the question I asked myself when I understood the concept of becoming self taught web developer.

 [TopTalent Site Image]({{site.baseurl}}/_posts/Screen Shot 2017-01-30 at 2.56.21 PM.png)